Is it easy to regularize a hypergraph with easy links?: Abstract

 \section{Abstract}

-A partition of a (hyper)graph is $\varepsilon$-homogenous if the edge densities between almost all clusters are either at most $\varepsilon$ or at least $1-\varepsilon$.
-Suppose a $3$-graph has the property that the link of every vertex has an $\varepsilon$-homogenous partition of size $\poly(1/\varepsilon)$.
-Does this guarantee that the $3$-graph also has a small homogenous partition?
-Terry and Wolf proved that such a $3$-graph has an $\varepsilon$-homogenous partition of size given by a wowzer-type function.
+A partition of a (hyper)graph is $\varepsilon$-homogeneous if the edge densities between almost all clusters are either at most $\varepsilon$ or at least $1-\varepsilon$.
+Suppose a $3$-graph has the property that the link of every vertex has an $\varepsilon$-homogeneous partition of size $\poly(1/\varepsilon)$.
+Does this guarantee that the $3$-graph also has a small homogeneous partition?
+Terry and Wolf proved that such a $3$-graph has an $\varepsilon$-homogeneous partition of size given by a wowzer-type function.
 Terry recently improved this to a double exponential bound, and conjectured that this bound is tight.
 Our first result in this paper disproves this conjecture by giving an improved (single) exponential bound, which is best possible.
 We further obtain an analogous result for $k$-graphs of all uniformities $k \geq 3$.